LivInTheLookingGlass/Euler/csharp/README.rst

 |C# Check|

-All problems are solved in .NET 5, though an effort is made to support other versions.
+All problems are solved in .NET 2+.

 Organization
 ------------